nolanbconaway/pitchfork-2022/readme.md

 # Data Build

-All of the below relies on the specific structure of Pitchfork's webpages; I do not expect things to work as-is going forward.
+All of the below relies on the specific structure of Pitchfork's webpages; I do not expect the HTML parsing to work as-is indefinitely, but the data models are sufficiently general so long as new kinds of reviews are not added.

 ## 1. Get a list of reviews on the website